-Whether you’re fighting a cold, flu or just feel run down, there are some foods that can not only boost your health.
+Whether you’re fighting a cold, flu or just feel run down, these are some of the best foods to eat to boost your health ...

 1. Fruit and veg smoothies